Mdou Moctar: Sahel Sounds (2013-2019)

+Matador (2019-present)

+After Gerard Cosloy, the co-founder of Matador, showed interest in Moctar's music, Cosloy set up a few meetings, later signing Moctar to Matador.
 Moctar released his fifth studio album Ilana (The Creator) in 2019; it was his first studio album recorded with a full band.
 NPR's Bob Boilen named the album "perhaps the most fiery psych-rock of the 21st century" while Happy Mag placed it at no.13 on their list of "The 25 best psychedelic rock albums of the 2010s", labelling it "serious music for a serious cause."
 Moctar's sixth album, Afrique Victime, was released via Matador Records on 21 May 2021.
 The album received positive reviews from international publications including Rolling Stone, Paste, Pitchfork, and The Guardian.
+His seventh album, Funeral for Justice, was released on May 3, 2024, to positive reviews.
+On October 2, 2024, an acoustic rework of Funeral for Justice called Tears of Injustice was announced.